Ethical Elephant Tour In Chiang Mai – No Riding

 Have you experience elephant encounters in Chiang Mai or elsewhere in Thailand?
 We'd love to know what you did and where, so let us know in the comments below.

-If you have any recommendations on other great animal encounter tours, tell us!
+If you have any recommendations on other great animal encounter tours, tell us in the comments area below!

 About the Author